Creekview High School (Georgia)

 Creekview High School is a public high school located in the Macedonia community, east of Canton, in unincorporated Cherokee County, Georgia, United States.
 The school was opened in August 2006 with 9th and 10th graders.
 For the 2007/2008 school year, 11th graders were added.
 The first senior class graduated in May 2009.
 The high school is directly across the road from Creekland Middle School.

 In the first year of the high school, the ninth grade resided in one hall of the middle school.
 The following year, the students moved to the new building across the street and were joined by the rising freshmen.

 Creekview was originally to be named Joseph E. Brown High School.
 However, the community preferred a nice-sounding name vaguely connected to the Creek Indian tribe.
 After a petition and protests, the school board agreed to send the issue to a naming committee, which recommended the name Creekview High School.

 Creekview is part of the Cherokee County School District (CCSD).
 CCSD is a rural/metro district located approximately 40 miles north of Atlanta.
 The school district encompasses more than 423 square miles with Creekview being one of the six high schools serving the community.
 CCSD was one of the first districts to achieve District Accreditation as a Quality School System (SACS CASI).
 Creekview High School is accredited by the Georgia Accrediting Commission and the Southern Association of Colleges and Schools.

+Currently, four elementary schools are zoned for Creekview High school; Avery Elementary, Ball Ground Elementary, Macedonia Elementary, and Free Home Elementary.